NemProject/nem/nis/Readme-WebStart.txt

 2) Place the "nem-client.jnlp" on the web server

-3) Place the HTML-pages from webstart/html onto the server
+3) Place the HTML-pages and all subdirectories from webstart/html onto the server

 4) Direct your browser to the server
 The web page for starting NEM should be shown.